bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/pycharm-ros.rst

 Setup Package Path
 ===================
-When following these steps ROS-packages will be added to your PYTHONPATH.
+When following these steps, ROS-packages will be added to your PYTHONPATH.
 This leads to PyCharm indexing them and thus you can use auto completion.
 If you use `Source ROS`, this is not necessary.